 Moore: argues there is a chasm between the early adopters of the product (the technology enthusiasts and visionaries) and the early majority (the pragmatists).
 Moore believes visionaries and pragmatists have very different expectations, and he attempts to explore those differences and suggest techniques to successfully cross the "chasm," including choosing a target market, understanding the whole product concept, positioning the product, building a marketing strategy, choosing the most appropriate distribution channel and pricing.

-Can we account for a complete picture in terms of innovation dynamics?
+If we have acknowledged the contribution of both types of economical actors, can we account for a complete picture in terms of innovation dynamics?

 Baumol: governments and universities play important roles as well: